-If the Waihi North Project is approved, we will be required to comply with consent conditions for ecological management granted by the Waikato Regional and Hauraki District Councils.
+If the Waihi North Project is approved, we will be required to comply with consent conditions for ecological management.
 Under the conditions of those consents, OceanaGold Waihi expects a requirement to submit several Management Plans that set out procedures for monitoring and managing the ecology of the project areas.

 Ecological assessments have been conducted within the Wharekirauponga area and wider footprint of the proposed Waihi North Project area.
-This study included vegetation, frogs, lizards, birds, long-tailed bats, and aquatic ecology.
-The study found that the Wharekirauponga area, while made up of regenerating bush, is considered to be of high ecological value.
+These studies included vegetation, frogs, lizards, birds, long-tailed bats, and aquatic ecology.
+These studies found that the Wharekirauponga area, while largely made up of regenerating bush, is considered to be of ecological value.
 There are also two fragments of vegetation adjacent to the Tailings Storage Facilities which are identified in the District Plan as Significant Natural Areas (SNA).
 The remaining areas of The Waihi North Project are mostly considered to be of low ecological value.

-OceanaGold has designed the Waihi North Project to have the smallest surface expression possible within the Forest Park to minimise any impacts on the ecology of the area.
-The only surface expression proposed in the Forest Park would be up to four ventilation shafts that each take up roughly the same area as half a tennis court.
+OceanaGold has designed the Waihi North Project to have the smallest practicable surface expression possible within the Forest Park to minimise any impacts on the ecology of the area.
+The only surface expression proposed in the Forest Park would be up to four ventilation shafts.